pyca/cryptography/docs/exceptions.rst

     This is raised when the verify method of a key derivation function's computed key does not match the expected key.

-.. class:: InvalidTag

-    This is raised if an authenticated encryption tag fails to verify during decryption.